MingyuShengSMY/AMNCutter/README.md

 ```

 All datasets and their configuration are listed in the config file, including the training and testing sets.

+You can adjust the config file for different data splitting purposes.

 It will generate a "data_split" directory including 'train.txt', and 'test.txt', under the "DatasetName" directory. `samples.txt` is used for visualization.

 Or, you can manually set `txt` files.